monteirotorres/Structuralia/README.rst

 License
 -------

-This project is licensed under GNU license, provided along with the package - see [LICENSE](LICENSE)
+This project is licensed under GNU license, provided along with the package - see `LICENSE <LICENSE>`